-Tulane Pre-College Programs features two-and-three week online summer courses for academically talented and intellectually curious rising 6th - 12th grade students.
-We invite middle and high school students from around the world to discover, study, and explore through our engaging online learning platform.
+Tulane Pre-College Programs features two-and-three week online summer courses for academically talented and intellectually curious rising 9th - 12th grade students.
+We invite high school students from around the world to discover, study, and explore through our engaging online learning platform.

 Online pre-college program courses give you the flexibility to learn using a hybrid model of coursework that is both synchronous (class time spent online with other students and instructors) and asynchronous (self-paced assignments done individually).
 This structure gives you ample time to complete your coursework and connect with your instructor between synchronous sessions.